rsksmart/devportal-1.0/content/rsk-devportal/guides/two-way-peg-app/pegin/liquality.md

 **Step 2: Verify your RBTC destination address**

-You can choose the RBTC destination address filling the input with a RSK address.
+You can choose the RBTC destination address filling the input with a Rootstock address.
 ​
 ![liquality-set-destination-address](/assets/img/guides/two-way-peg-app/liquality/9a.png)